Freq-Out/streammachine-docker/README.md

 Use something like NiceCast or Airtime to stream to it on port 8000.

-Listen to the normal machine's HTTP port (80) (http://localhost/live)
+Listen to the normal machine's HTTP port (80) (http://localhost/live).
+Use the rewind buffer to listen to `300` seconds behind: http://localhost/live?offset=300

 ## Build